Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/ClickHouse_python_drivers.md

     ```

-Also in clickhouse documentation some explanation how to set `session_id` with another approach: [https://clickhouse.com/docs/en/integrations/python#managing-clickhouse-session-ids](https://clickhouse.com/docs/en/integrations/python#managing-clickhouse-session-ids)
+Also in ClickHouse documentation some explanation how to set `session_id` with another approach: [https://clickhouse.com/docs/en/integrations/python#managing-clickhouse-session-ids](https://clickhouse.com/docs/en/integrations/python#managing-clickhouse-session-ids)

 [ClickHouse Connect Driver API | ClickHouse Docs](https://clickhouse.com/docs/en/integrations/language-clients/python/driver-api#common-method-arguments)

 [Best practices with flask · Issue #73 · ClickHouse/clickhouse-connect](https://github.com/ClickHouse/clickhouse-connect/issues/73#issuecomment-1325280242)

-#### clickhouse-connect & clickhouse-driver with Asyncio
+#### `clickhouse-connect` & `clickhouse-driver` with Asyncio

 `clickhouse-connect` code is synchronous and running synchronous functions in an async application is a workaround and might not be as efficient as using a library designed for asynchronous operations from the ground up.
 Problem is there are few libs/modules in Python.
 So you can use `concurrent.futures` and `ThreadpoolExecutor` or `ProcessPoolExecutor`.
 Python GIL has a mutex over Threads but not to Processes so if you need performance at the cost of using processes instead of threads (not much different for medium workloads) you can use `ProcesspoolExecutor` instead.

 Some info about this from the tinybird guys [https://www.tinybird.co/blog-posts/killing-the-processpoolexecutor](https://www.tinybird.co/blog-posts/killing-the-processpoolexecutor)

-For clickhouse-connect
+For `clickhouse-connect`

 ```python
 import asyncio